Watch Our FREE Training

 In doing so, the wholesaler clips a steady percentage off the top of the purchase price without actually putting any money down.

 A successful real estate wholesaler has to act swiftly, though.
 Sometimes, wholesalers will actually go under contract with a different buyer on the very same day they locate a property.
-In a blink of an eye, the wholesaler turns into the ultimate matchmaker between the seller and the true buyer.
+In the blink of an eye, the wholesaler turns into the ultimate matchmaker between the seller and the true buyer.

 What Is The Real Estate Wholesale Formula?